-This is a complex issue and need the involvement of different stakeholders.
+This is a complex issue and needs the involvement of different stakeholders.
 Government, civil societies and nonprofits must educate people to promote awareness about –

 - importance of women’s participation in the work-force.

-- the fact that women’s participation in workforce doesn’t negatively affect the children and families
+- the fact that women’s participation in the workforce doesn’t negatively affect the children and families

-- and importance of sharing childcare and domestic work responsibilities between men and women
+- and the importance of sharing childcare and domestic work responsibilities between men and women

-Different stakeholders should work together to create women friendly jobs, robust policies and safe work-environments.
+Different stakeholders should work together to create women-friendly jobs, robust policies, and safe work environments.
 All workplaces should have strict no discrimination policies for women.
-Government must support women to set-up small businesses where they can hire or engage other women.
+The government must support women to set-up small businesses where they can hire or engage other women.

 Crating more opportunities, and addressing the underlying cultural factors should be the primary focus.
 Despite all the efforts, It might take several years to completely change the attitude of people towards women’s career and economic independence.